dbvisel/tapestryviewer/README.md

  - add in buttons to pan (top center, left center, bottom center, right center)
  - move preview to iframe?
 Can we do this?
  - BUG: why can't we scroll text fields?
+   - this is connected to the zoom component
+ - take out arrows if focused item doesn't have connections?

  - it zooms too much
    - maybe think about using this library: https://github.com/retyui/react-quick-pinch-zoom